Antoinette Frank: Trial and conviction

 Frank and LaCaze were indicted by an Orleans Parish grand jury on April 28, 1995.
 Their trials were severed, and LaCaze was tried first on July 17–21, 1995, before Judge Frank Marullo.
 He was found guilty as charged and sentenced to death.
 His main tip-off had been using Williams' Chevron credit card at a Chevron station in Gretna just minutes after the robbery and murders.
-In 2002, LaCaze's defense attempted to overturn the death sentence by claiming cruel and unusual punishment, stating that LaCaze was a "17-year-old mentally retarded child with an IQ of 71" at the time of the crime, but the Supreme Court of Louisana denied the argument as LaCaze was 18 years old when he met Frank and participated in the robbery with her, also pointing out that mild intellectual disability is recognized at an IQ of 69 or below.
+In 2002, LaCaze's defense attempted to overturn the death sentence by claiming cruel and unusual punishment, stating that LaCaze was a "17-year-old mentally retarded child with an IQ of 71" at the time of the crime, but the Supreme Court of Louisiana denied the argument as LaCaze was 18 years old when he met Frank and participated in the robbery with her, also pointing out that mild intellectual disability is recognized at an IQ of 69 or below.

 Frank's trial began on September 5, 1995, also before Marullo.
 Although Frank's attorneys had subpoenaed 39 witnesses, they didn't call a single one.

 On September 12, 1995, the jury needed only 22 minutes to return a guilty verdict on all counts—at the time, a record for a capital murder case in New Orleans.
 The next day, they needed only 45 minutes to recommend the death penalty.
 She was formally sentenced to death on October 20, 1995, and sent to Death Row at the Louisiana Correctional Institute for Women (LCIW) in St. Gabriel, near Baton Rouge.